mhassanist/near-transaction-creator-api/README.md

 # near-transaction-creator-api

+A simple API to generate keys and create transaction on the NEAR Protocol.
+This can be useful if you are developing for platform that does not have supported SDK yet (for example a mobile app).

+## Using this API You can
+1. Generate KeyPair
+2. Genarate a  __function-call__ or __transfer__ transactions
+3. Submit transactinos and check the results.

 ## How to use?
 1. Call ```BASE_URL/keys``` to gerneate new key pair
 2. Response should be something like that